Xcraft-Inc/xcraft-core-stones/README.md

 ### `t<T>`

-`t<T>` returns the corresponding TypeScript type from any stone type or shape.
+`t<T>` is a type operator that returns the corresponding TypeScript type from any stone type or shape.

+It can be used for example to define the type of variables or function parameters.

 ```js
 // Import the definition of t<T>